MGTheTrain/aws-s3-sample/README.md

 ### Precondition

 Either
-- AWS can be utilized for deploying AWS S3 buckets or
+- AWS can be utilized for deploying an AWS S3 bucket or
 - a localstack docker container can be utilized.

 In order to ramp up the localstack container execute: